FrantisekSilhan/NexTool/README.md

 3. File Sharing: Access and download stored files.
 4. Database Interaction: Interacts with a database for user and file management.

+### Todo

+- [ ] Create admin group for managing files, invite codes, etc.
+- [ ] Add groups for uploading bigger files, being able to generate invite codes.
+- [ ] Add option to make private file public by link or private (now it is public by link)

 ## Getting Started

 To get started with NexTool, follow these steps: